metashell/metashell/docs/getting_metashell/build.md

 ## Windows

-> Note that some recent major changes have not been ported to Windows yet.
-Until
-> it is done, it is recommended to build/use version 2.0.0 on Windows.

 * Download the source code from [github](http://github.com/sabel83/metashell).
 * Install [CMake](http://cmake.org/)
 * First you need to build Clang with